Pineaaaa/coords/README.md

 Coordinate generator !!

-Use with shell "python coords.py [region]
+Use with shell "python coords.py [region]"

 Generate true random coordinates within any region on the list: